 The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

-The 9 best belt squat alternatives are:
+Here are the 9 best belt squat alternatives:

 - Plate or Dumbell Belt Squat